Melinda Rackham: Work

-In April 2003, Rackham was invited to be the inaugural Curator of Networked Media at the Australian Centre for the Moving Image (ACMI) in Melbourne and from 2010 to 2012 was co-curator for Australia's Royal Institution.
+In April 2003, Rackham was invited to be the inaugural Curator of Networked Media at the Australian Centre for the Moving Image (ACMI) in Melbourne In 2004 she led the networked component of the landmark 2004: Australian Culture Now exhibition held conjointly between ACMI and the National Gallery of Victoria From 2010 to 2012 was co-curator for Australia's Royal Institution.

 She was Director of the Australian Network for Art and Technology from 2005 until 2009.
 She fostered the development of wearable technologies – producing the re:Skin Masterclass, and curating Coded Cloth exhibition of wearable technology at Samstag Museum in 2008.

-As an adjunct professor at RMIT University,from 2009 to 2012, Rackham continued to curate and write on the emerging art and cultures manifesting across networked, responsive, biological, wearable and distributed practices and environments.
+As an adjunct professor at RMIT University, from 2009 to 2012, Rackham continued to curate and write on the emerging art and cultures manifesting across networked, responsive, biological, wearable and distributed practices and environments.
 In 2010 she curated "Dream Worlds: Australian Moving Image", platforming artists on the 27 meter long public screen in Beijing's exclusive Sanlitun Village and large screens in Xian, and examined the cultural impact of media arts in China and Hong Kong.

 After researching and writing the monograph Catherine Truman: Touching Distance published in 2016, she took a sabbatical and lived part-time over a period of two years on the Anangu Pitjantjatjara Yankunytjatjara (APY) lands.

 Rackham was appointed Adjunct Research Professor at UniSA Creative, University of South Australia, where, since 2017, she researches and publishes on the arts, environment and feminism.
 In 2019 she completed a suite of essays for Cyberfeminist sheroes VNS Matrix which are published on their Web Archive.

 CoUNTess: Spoiling Illusions since 2008, co-authored with Elvis Richardson, which documents the origins and evolution of the CoUNTess project; exposes gender asymmetry in the Australian artworld with statistical data; and proposes interventions for a sustainable future, was published in June 2023.